d-saikrishna/DataScience/DecisionScience/TOPSIS/README.md

 ## Challenges with TOPSIS:
 1. If the categorical variable is a nominal variable.
 That variable cannot be used in TOPSIS.
 Ordinal variables can be included.
 2. Every variable in TOPSIS has to be defined in such a way that you can tell it is "Higher the better" or "Lower the better".
 But variables like `weight` or `BMI` cannot be defined that way.
 Such variables should be engineered appropriately.
 For instance, I calculated a new variable called `dist_ideal_BMI` which calculates distance from the ideal BMI (22 - assumed).
 This new variable can be defined as "lower the better"
+3. **Rank Reversal**[2]: The ranking changes (even gets inverted) when new alternatives (grooms) are added/removed.
+Can fix this by changing normalisation method and choosing absolute best/worst cases.

 ## QnAs
 1. When will a choice have TOPSIS Score =1?